 Most refuges are ordinary houses although some are larger purpose built buildings.

-In most you get a room of your own or to share with your children.
+You usually get a room of your own or to share with your children.

-Rules in a refuge
+House rules in a refuge

 You usually sign a licence agreement which contains the refuge rules.

-Most refuges don't allow:
+Many refuges don't allow:

-male children over a certain age
+teenage boys over a certain age

 pets - you can look into pet fostering schemes